Why Web Agencies Fail at Accessibility (and How to Do It Right)

 ✔ Accessibility training should be mandatory for design and development teams.

-Web Development Agencies should perform real-user testing to identify usability barriers.
+✔ Web development agencies like us should perform real-user testing to identify usability barriers.

 Scroll to top